balderdashy/sails-docs/upgrading/To1.0.md

 This property was formerly used to indicate whether or not Waterline should create an `id` attribute as the primary key for a model.
 Starting with Sails v1.0 / Waterline 0.13, Waterline will no longer create any attributes in the background.
 Instead, the `id` attribute must be defined explicitly.
 There is also a new top-level model property called `primaryKey`, which can be set to the name of the attribute that should be used as the model's primary key.
 This value defaults to `id` for every model, so in general you won't have to set it yourself.

-##### The `autoUpdatedAt` and `autoCreatedAt` top-level properties are now attribute-level properties
+##### The `autoUpdatedAt` and `autoCreatedAt` model settings are now attribute-level properties

 These properties were formerly used to indicate whether or not Waterline should create `createdAt` and `updatedAt` timestamps for a model.
-Starting with Sails v1.0 / Waterline 0.13, Waterline will no longer create any attributes in the background.
-Instead, the `createdAt` and `updatedAt` attribute must be defined explicitly if you want to use them.
-By adding `autoCreatedAt: true` or `autoUpdatedAt: true` to an attribute definition, you can instruct Waterline to set that attribute to the current timestamp whenever a model instance is created or updated.
+Starting with Sails v1.0 / Waterline 0.13, Waterline will no longer create these attributes in the background.
+Instead, the `createdAt` and `updatedAt` attributes must be defined explicitly if you want to use them.
+By adding `autoCreatedAt: true` or `autoUpdatedAt: true` to an attribute definition, you can instruct Waterline to set that attribute to the current timestamp whenever a record is created or updated.
+Depending on the type of these attributes, the timestamps will be generated in one of two formats:
+  + For `type: 'number'`, these timestamps are stored as JS timestamps (the number of milliseconds since Jan 1, 1970 at midnight UTC).
+  + For `type: 'string'`, these timestamps are stored in the same way as they were in Sails 0.12: as timezone-agnostic ISO 8601 JSON timestamp strings (e.g. `'2016-12-30T12:51:10Z'`)

+Furthermore, for any attribute, if you pass `new Date()` as a constraing within a Waterline criteria's `where` clause, or as a new record, or within the values to set in a `.update()` query, then these same rules are applied based on the type of the attribute.
+If the attribute is `type: 'json'`, it uses the latter approach.

 ### Changes to `.update()` and `.destroy()`